Sp0och/BA-backup/src/README.txt

 General architecture:

     -The main node is in the main_node.cpp file
     -h files with the declarations are in the include folder while the definitions are in src -ImageHandler creates the projections from the rosbag data -ORB and BRISK are split into extractor and matching file (ORB / ORB_Framehandler)
     - notice that everything that needs consideration of two pointclouds or images is in the framehandler files while anything feature related is in the files named after the descriptors
     -most helping functions are defined in the helper.cpp file
     - finally KLT is implemented directly and completely in the KLT.cpp file.
+    - variables beginning with M_ are member variables.

 Filtering: